Last Updated on November 3, 2023

 Ketosis stage (18-72 hours after eating)

-As your body runs out of stored excess body fat, it keeps looking for more sources of energy again and begins transforming fatty acids into small particles, called ketones or ketone bodies around the 18th hour of the fast.
-This is when you enter the ketosis stage.
+Having exhausted the more easily accessible glycogen stores, the body intensifies its reliance on fat as a primary energy source.
+It begins transforming fatty acids into small particles, called ketones or ketone bodies around the 18th hour of the fast.
+This is when your body enters the ketosis stage.

 Fatty acids are transported to the liver, where they are metabolized into ketone bodies or ketones.
 These ketones then serve as an efficient energy source for many cells, particularly brain cells, which can utilize them as an alternative to glucose.